Wielding/WieldingLocation/README.md

 5. Copy location to clipboard

-You can also have your quick location entries copied to the clipboard.
+You can also have your quick location entries copied to the clipboard (Windows only).

 ```powershell
 Copy-QuickLocation pro